MushroomObserver/mushroom-observer/doc/glosssary.md

             or to fruit with any significance.

       good: Casing Layer
-            The top-most layer of material used in indoor mushroom cultivation.
+            The top layer of material used in indoor mushroom cultivation.
    ```

    </div>